MyosQ/Sudoku/README.md

 #Sudoku solver

-This is a simple program reading a textfile containing a sudoku. the text file should look something like:
+This is a simple program reading a text file containing a sudoku. the text file should look something like:

+sudoku 1
 003000245 <br>
 010000600 <br>
 600008000 <br>